Terms of Business

 Your Contract of Insurance – Information and changes we need to know about

-You must take reasonable care to provide complete and accurate answers to questions we ask when you take out, make changes to or renew your policy.
-If you are in doubt please contact us.
+Consumer Insurance (Disclosure and Representations) Act 2012 – If you are an amateur photographer you are treated as a consumer and must take reasonable care to provide complete and accurate answers to questions we ask when you take out, make changes to, or renew your policy.
+If you are in doubt, please contact us.
 If the information provided by you is not complete and accurate, depending on the circumstances: